rackerlabs/support-how-to/content/cloud-servers/3-2-1-backup-rule-for-the-cloud.md

 #### Snapshots

-With CBS snapshots, there is no way to schedule a new snapshot and then delete the older ones.
+With Cloud Block Storage snapshots, there is no way to schedule a new snapshot and then delete the older ones.
 Snapshots also have the same corruption issues that server snapshots have.